jonneff/textfit/README.md

 Scalability is achieved by using Spark for parallel processing.
 The features are placed in a SparseVector format, which reduces memory and processing time during execution.
 Finally, stochastic gradient descent is used to reduce time to calculate gradients, which can be a compute-intensive process.

-The initial 908 GB dataset is filtered down to less than 55 MB by choosing only comments that are in the top or bottom 3% of votes.
+The initial 908 GB dataset is filtered down to less than 55 GB by choosing only comments that are in the top or bottom 3% of votes.
 Dr. Fu's experience was that logistic regression models have difficulty training on data points that are not "extreme" values in terms of up and down votes.

 ![alt text](img/filter.jpg "Filter to Top/Bottom 3%")